 A reasonable accommodation is an adjustment to the way in which a program or service is provided that allows a qualified person with a disability to achieve meaningful access to that program or service.
 For example, a reasonable accommodation may consist of a modification of the University's policies or procedures, or the provision of auxiliary aids or services.
 Reasonable accommodations do not alter the nature of the course or the degree requirements in any way.
 Fordham University is not required to make accommodations which fundamentally alter the nature of its curriculum, programs or services, or which are unduly burdensome either in terms of cost or administrative difficulty.

 How Do I Receive an Accommodation for A Disability?

 If you have a disability, or if you suspect that you have a disability, the first place to go is the Office of Disability Services (ODS).
-Students with disabilities have the responsibility of contacting ODS for an intake interview to assess their needs prior to their first semester of enrollment at Fordham University.
+Students with disabilities have the responsibility of contacting ODS for an intial intake meeting to assess their needs prior to their first semester of enrollment at Fordham University.
 You should not assume that the University knows any information about your disability because it was included in your application for admission.
-You are not entitled to any accommodations until you have met with a Disability Services representative and have sufficiently documented your condition.
-If your documentation is insufficient, ODS staff will go over our Documentation Guidelines with you, and then refer you to an appropriate professional for evaluation.
+Students are not eligible for any accommodations until you have met with a staff member at ODS for an initial intake meeting during which we will set up an accommodation plan based on your disability and supporting documentation you may have.